KazDragon/terminalpp/README.md

 This writes a smiley face in the (0, 0) position on the terminal -- the top-left corner.
 The cursor position is unchanged.
 The terminal uses a 0-based co-ordinate system where point (0, 0) is the top-left corner, and the co-ordinates are in (x, y) order.

-Note that it is necessary to output the results of the terminal operations.
-This is because terminalpp is datastream-agnostic: it doesn't know where the terminal you're writing to actually is.
-It could be standard out, it could be some named pipe, or it could be a network socket.
-This gives you the flexibility to use Terminal++ in any situation where there is some kind of terminal emulator on the other side of a stream, without imposing any kind of restrictions.

 # Canvas and Screen

 For even finer control of the terminal, the terminalpp::canvas class presents a grid of elements upon which you can "paint" the desired appearance of the terminal on a frame-by-frame by simply assigning to the appropriate co-ordinates: